paragon1006/Obsidian_git/School studies/CS/Hardware.md

 ## Inkjet Printer
 #todo inkjets
 #### Print Head:
-The print head contains a large number of very small nozzles Ink is fed to each nozzle from a reservoir
+- The print head contains a large number of very small nozzles
+- Ink is fed to each nozzle from a reservoir
-The print head fires droplets of ink onto the paper The print head moves horizontally across the paper
+- The print head fires droplets of ink onto the paper
+- The print head moves horizontally across the paper
+- Replacement ink fills the nozzle
+#### Stepper Motor
+- The (print head) stepper motor is connected to the print head by a belt
+- The (print head) stepper motor moves the print head across the paper
+- The (parking) stepper motor parks the print head assembly when not in use
+- The (paper feed)stepper motor turns the rollers that provide the paper feed // The (paper feed)stepper motor moves the paper in small increments
 ### Piezoelectric
 ### Thermal bubble
 # 3D printer